httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 # Introduction

+TODO: Update to include explanation of global benefit of adding mechanisms
+      to enable user agents to aid in compliance with EU Cookie Law, such as enabling standard placement and formatting of cookie banners per user agent and ability to consent in advance, and by category and domain, via settings or other means.
+TODO: Add references to ePrivacy Directive, GDPR, and secondary sources.

+TODO: Update to explain new consent requirement prior to storage by user agent.

 This document defines the HTTP Cookie and Set-Cookie header fields.
 Using the Set-Cookie header field, an HTTP server can pass name/value pairs and associated metadata (called cookies) to a user agent.
 When the user agent makes